AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use Case: UC01 - Create Patient Record**
+**Use Case: UC01 - Create Patient Profile**

 - **Actor:** Healthcare Worker
-- **Description:** Healthcare worker creates a new patient record in the ImmuniMate Address Book System.
+- **Description:** Healthcare worker creates a new patient profile in the ImmuniMate Address Book System.
 - **Preconditions:** Healthcare worker has logged into the system.
-- **Guarantees:** New patient record is successfully created in the ImmuniMate Address Book System.
+- **Guarantees:** New patient profile is successfully created in the ImmuniMate Address Book System.
 - **MSS:**
-    1. Healthcare worker choose to create a new patient record.
+    1. Healthcare worker choose to create a new patient profile.
-    2. IABS requests the necessary details for the new patient record (name, NRIC, date of birth, sex, phone number, address, email, country of nationality, date of admission, blood type, allergies).
+    2. IABS requests the necessary details for the new patient profile (name, NRIC, date of birth, sex, phone number, address, email, country of nationality, date of admission, blood type, allergies).
     3. Healthcare worker enters the patient's details.
     4. IABS validates the entered data.
-    5. IABS adds the new patient record to the database.
+    5. IABS adds the new patient profile to the database.
 - **Extensions:**

   3a.
 IABS detects a conflict in the entered data (user existing).